Minnesota Public Radio: Additional services

 Minnesota Public Radio also programs several other music services, all available online, with a few offered on HD Radio in the Twin Cities area.

 Carbon Sound is the newest MPR service, focused on R&B music and Black artists.
 In addition to streaming online, it is available on the HD 2 subchannel of KCMP in the Twin Cities.

 Local Current is a service programmed by the staff of The Current, and features music from Minnesota artists.
 The service streams online.

 Purple Current is an R&B and Hip-Hop service inspired by Prince.

 Rock The Cradle is also programmed by personnel at The Current, and airs a variation of their AAA format, with music geared toward children and parents.
 It is available via a separate webstream.

 Radio Heartland features an eclectic mix of acoustic, Americana and roots music.
 The service can be found on the HD2 subchannel of KNOW-FM and also via a separate webcast.
 KNOW-FM also features an HD3 subchannel consisting of programming from NPR and the BBC World Service.
 The signal carries additional hours of Morning Edition and All Things Considered not available on KNOW's main signal.
 Several other NPR and APM shows air on the service.

 Subsidiary Communications Authority (SCA's) are used to transmit a Minnesota version of the Radio Talking Book Network to disabled listeners around the state, in cooperation with Minnesota State Services for the Blind.
-MPR also serves as the radio backbone for the radio portion of the state's Emergency Alert System, and as the backbone for the state's AMBER Alert System.
+MPR also serves as the radio backbone for the radio portion of the state's Emergency Alert System, and as the backbone for the state's Amber alert system.

 MPR owns WGGL, the NPR affiliate serving Houghton, Michigan.
 The station airs a combination of NPR News, BBC World Service and Classical 24 programming.
 While MPR supplies weather updates, local MPR programming and news updates are not aired on the station.
-KWRV in Sun Valley, Idaho, is also owned by MPR and airs a 24 hour classical music format, supplied by APM's Classical 24.
-5 minute NPR news updates are inserted during the morning and afternoon drives.
-Like the station in Michigan, MPR airs local weather to KWRV, but the station strictly airs national programming.